tradle/why-hypercore/FAQ.md

 Hypercore is so much more.
 It is a foundation for apps, it is made for storage, content distribution, messaging, decentralized databases, etc. And it feels like it is a good match for analytics and AI as well (more on that later).

-Perhaps the answer to perpetual P2P reliability problems is not in copying the blockchain's mining model or offering crypto-incentives to host files.
-Maybe the answer is orthogonal, instead of looking to incentivize third-parties to keep our files, we could do it ourselves, with a free and always-available cloud peer, a companion to the sometimes-available personal devices peers.
+Perhaps the answer to perpetual P2P reliability problems is not in copying the blockchain's mining model or just offering the crypto-incentives to host files.
+Maybe the answer is orthogonal, instead of looking to incentivize third-parties to keep our files, we could do it ourselves, with an always-available cloud peer, a companion to the sometimes-available personal devices we own already.

 Viewed this way, cloud peer is not a hosting provider, it is just a different type of a personal device.
 It does does not have a screen, but it is capable in a different way, it complements our other personal devices with its 100% availability, a durable storage and elastic / expandable compute and data store.